openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

         services in Evolution.
 Offline GAL is termed as Offline Address-book (OAB) in Exchange WebServices and it may contain one or more Offline Address-lists (OAL). (...)

-â€
+”

 ### For Commandline/Script Newbies

-â€œ
+“

         [BashShell.net/mike: Alter Your Environment with Functions](http://bashshell.net/shell-scripts/alter-your-environment-with-functions/)

 You can use functions to alter the environment of the user.
 These functions can be added into the .bash_profile of an individual user or in the system wide /etc/profile.
 It is best to verify the functions have no detrimental impact by using a normal user first as a test base.
 You will need to enter the functions in the .bash_profile in the following format.
-In this example two functions have been used and can be called with â€œdfhâ€ or â€œduhâ€. (...)
+In this example two functions have been used and can be called with “dfh” or “duh”. (...)

-â€
+”

-â€œ
+“

         [BashShell.net/mike: Using Functions in a Library](http://bashshell.net/shell-scripts/using-functions-in-a-library/)